-In a state known for Tobacco Road and NCAA Basketball, professional football has been a part of the Carolina sports scenes since 1996.
+In a state known for Tobacco Road and NCAA Basketball, professional football has been a part of the Carolina sports scene since 1996.
 The push for a NFL franchise began in the mid to late 1980s, after Charlotte was awarded an expansion NBA franchise.
 In 1987, former NFL player Jerry Richardson led the effort to obtain an expansion NFL franchise.
 He was joined by politicians, citizens and businesses from both North and South Carolina in his bid for a team and to construct a new stadium.
 Prior to being awarded a franchise, several sites were under consideration for the location of a new stadium.
 Possibilities included near Lowes Motor Speedway, Center City in Charlotte, and Carowinds Amusement Park where the 50 yard line would be on the NC/SC border.

 IN SEAHAWKS HISTORY

 Professional football in Charlotte became a step closer to reality in 1991, when the NFL announced they would expand by two teams.
 Five cities were in contention for the two teams, including Charlotte, St. Louis, Baltimore, Memphis and Jacksonville.
 Fans in Charlotte had always dreamed of having a local NFL team.
 In October 1993, that dream became a reality when the NFL announced that Charlotte would receive a franchise.
 Named the Carolina Panthers, they would begin playing in 1995.
-After being awarded a franchise, Richardson announced that the Panthers stadium would be built in Center City in downtown Charlotte and financed through the sale of Personal Seat Licenses.
+After being awarded a team, Richardson announced that the Panthers stadium would be built in Center City in downtown Charlotte and financed through the sale of Personal Seat Licenses.
 Originally, LM Ericsson bought the naming rights and the stadium was named Ericsson Stadium.
 In January 2004, the Panthers and Bank of America agreed on a 20 year deal to rename Ericsson Stadium, Bank of America Stadium.
 Bank of America Stadium was not complete in time for the 1995 season.
-The Panthers had to play their inaugural season at Memorial Stadium, home of the Clemson Tigers (NCAA).
+The Panthers had to play their inaugural season at Memorial Stadium, home of the Clemson Tigers (NCAA) in Clemson, SC.